Aroma-Worshippers/aw-landing-page/README.md

 # AW Landing Page

-A responsive, modern landing page for the Aroma Worshippers project, built with Vite, React, and Tailwind CSS.
+A responsive, modern landing page for the Aroma Worshippers Music Ministry Intl, built with Vite, React, and Tailwind CSS.

 ---